 Bergamot oil has a number of beneficial active chemicals in it, which is why it can be used effectively for different conditions in a variety of ways.
 Bergamot essential oil can be:14

 - Added to water for an aromatic bath to help reduce stress

 - Inhaled for an instant boost of positivity

-- Applied topically to soothe insect bites
+- Applied topically after blending with carrier oil to soothe insect bites

 - Used with chamomile and fennel essential oil to massage your abdominal area for treatment of gas, indigestion, and flatulence

 The use of bergamot oil is generally safe.
 But I still encourage you to err on the side of caution at all times.
 Always consult your physician before adding anything to your treatment plan.
 Due to its potential health risks, I discourage either topical or internal administration of bergamot oil to pregnant or nursing women and very young children.

 Taking bergamot oil orally is also not advisable for individuals with existing potassium deficiency, as it is known to deplete potassium stores in the body and can cause muscle cramps and twitching.

 Since bergamot oil can heighten your vulnerability to sun damage, never use it with photosensitizing drugs like Ciprofloxacin (Cipro), norfloxacin (Noroxin), lomefloxacin (Maxaquin), ofloxacin (Floxin), and levofloxacin (Levaquin), to name a few, as doing so may cause serious adverse reactions.